 Habitat: Upland and lowland tropical rainforest and adjacent woodlands

-Distribution: North Queensland from Mount Spec, near Townsville, to Iron Range in Wet Tropics Region and lowland New Guinea
+Distribution: North Queensland from Mount Spec, near Townsville, to the Iron Range in the Wet Tropics Region and lowland New Guinea

 Lifespan: 5 years